Jalen Pickett: College career

-On February 17, 2019, Pickett had a career-high 46 points and 13 assists in a 107–100 triple overtime loss to Quinnipiac.
-Pickett was named Metro Atlantic Athletic Conference Rookie of the Week 11 times, a league record.
+On February 17, 2019, Pickett, in his first year at Siena, had a career-high 46 points and 13 assists in a 107–100 triple-overtime loss to Quinnipiac.
+He was named Metro Atlantic Athletic Conference (MAAC) Rookie of the Week 11 times, a league record.
 As a freshman, Pickett averaged 15.8 points, 4.6 rebounds, 2.1 steals and 6.7 assists per game, which ranked ninth nationally.
 Pickett was named First-team All-MAAC and MAAC Rookie of the Year.
 After the season he declared for the 2019 NBA draft and participated in the G League Elite Camp but ultimately decided to return to Siena.